VERIFY: Did Bothell police arrest a woman for not wearing a mask?

 When an officer attempted to arrest her, she pulled away and resisted, police said.

-“When I went in there with her, the store managers, no one from the store ever came up to her,” Barnes said.
+“When I went in there with her, the store managers, no one from the store ever came up to her,” said Dustin Barnes, who shot the video.
 “The first person that I saw come up to her was the police officer who then grabbed her.”

 Barnes said he and others, who disagree with mask mandates and do not wear masks, were gathered at the market on Saturday when the arrest occurred.
 Many of them claim medical exemptions, he said.